harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/sonarqube-sonar-scanner-reference.md

 #### Domain

 The URL of the SonarQube server.
 Required for Orchestration and Extraction scans.
-The value corresponds to the [`sonar.host.url`](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/analysis-parameters/#mandatory-parameters) setting in SonarQube.
+This value corresponds to the [`sonar.host.url`](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/analysis-parameters/#mandatory-parameters) setting in SonarQube.

 <StoSettingAuthDomain />